artakhak/IoC.Configuration/docs/xml-configuration-file/element-self-bound-service.rst

         <!--...-->
     </services>

-An instance of type **DynamicallyLoadedAssembly1.Implementations.SelfBoundService3** will be injected as a constructor parameter or into properties when type **DynamicallyLoadedAssembly1.Implementations.SelfBoundService3** is requested.
+An instance of type **DynamicallyLoadedAssembly1.Implementations.SelfBoundService3** will be injected as a constructor parameter or into properties by the dependency injection, when type **DynamicallyLoadedAssembly1.Implementations.SelfBoundService3** is requested.

 Here is an example of injecting **DynamicallyLoadedAssembly1.Implementations.SelfBoundService3** as a constructor parameter **selfBoundService3**.